 postgresqlHow do I create a schema in PostgreSQL?

 Creating a schema in PostgreSQL is a simple process.
-First, connect to your database using the psql
+First, connect to your database using the psql command line interface.
+Then, use the CREATE SCHEMA command to create your schema.
+An example of this command is shown below:

 CREATE SCHEMA myschema;

-This command will create a new schema named myschema
+This command will create a new schema named myschema.

-You can also specify a name for the owner of the schema using the AUTHORIZATION
+You can also specify a name for the owner of the schema using the AUTHORIZATION clause.
+For example:

 CREATE SCHEMA myschema AUTHORIZATION username;

-, and set the owner of the schema to the user username
+This command will create a new schema named myschema, and set the owner of the schema to the user username.

 You can also specify a default character set and collation to use when creating objects in the schema.
 For example: